-These settings are the fifth step in getting NEO Planner up and running.
+These settings are the sixth step in getting NEO Planner up and running.

 Here you define some general constraints for the planning process.